 Welcome!

-I am an Assistant Professor at the University of Chicago Booth School of Business, and my primary research fields are corporate finance and industrial organization.
+I am an Assistant Professor of Economics at the University of Chicago Booth School of Business, and my primary research fields are corporate finance, industrial organization, and political economy.
 I study the causes and consequences of firms engaging with social, political, and environmental issues.
 I also have related research on regulation, polarization, and discrimination.

 Working Papers